-TABLE 54: URBAN DEVELOPMENT ZONE INTENTION AND ZONE ATTRIBUTES the urban edge.
-Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded Urban boundaries.
+Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Urban boundaries.
 Urban fringe.
 Urban Edge.
 Urban expansion or densification areas.
 Open space and environmental features with no sensitivity ratings.
-These are areas that have been built up, are earmarked for expansion, or densification, and are areas which were not identified as environmentally sensitive and hence do not need to be conserved. environmental sensitivity rating of low-medium to very high, within the The identified sensitive environmental features are valuable ecosyster components within and outside the urban boundary, which deliver valuable ecosystem services upowhich people, and fauna and floral within and outside the urban areadepend.
-Cultivated land may already be use by the landowner for such desire practices and hence may not be available for urban development.
+These are areas that have been built up, are earmarked for expansion, or densification, and are areas which were not identified as environmentally sensitive and hence do not need to be conserved.
+Features with a cumulative environmental sensitivity rating of low-medium to very high, within the urban boundary.
+Already cultivated fields within the urban boundary. features are valuable ecosystem components within and outside the urban boundary, which delivers